One-form (differential geometry): Examples

-In the language of differential geometry, this derivative is a one-form, and it is closed (its derivative is zero) but not exact (it is not the derivative of a 0-form, that is, a function), and in fact it generates the first de Rham cohomology of the punctured plane.
+In the language of differential geometry, this derivative is a one-form on the punctured plane.
+It is closed (its exterior derivative is zero) but not exact, meaning that it is not the derivative of a 0-form (that is, a function): the angle $\theta$ is not a globally defined smooth function on the entire punctured plane.
+In fact, this form generates the first de Rham cohomology of the punctured plane.
 This is the most basic example of such a form, and it is fundamental in differential geometry.